FAST$^2$: an Intelligent Assistant for Finding Relevant Papers: Introduction

-Since finding many relevant papers can take weeks, it is hardly surprising that most research papers are not found and not used by subsequent work.
-Mathews~\emph{et al.}~\cite{mathews17} report the following median citations/year in SE research papers: \begin{itemize} \item 0.23 to 0.33 citations per author in conference papers\footnote{RE, ISSTA, SSBSE, ICST, GPCE, FASE, ISSE, FSE, ASE, ICSE, SANER, SCAM, ICSM, CSMR, MSR, WCRE, ICPC, ESEM; 2012 to 2015.}; \item 0.17 to 0.27 citations per author in journal papers\footnote{REJ, TOSEM, TSE, ASEJ, IJSEKE, NOTES, JSS, SPE, IST, IEEEsoft.
-ESE SMR, SQJ, and STVR; 2012 to 2015.} \end{itemize} These low numbers are consistent with researchers giving up early on their reviews, thereby missing many relevant papers.

-Many researchers have tried reducing the effort associated with literature reviews~\cite{malheiros2007visual,bowes2012slurp,jalali2012systematic,wohlin2014guidelines,o2015using,paynter2016epc,cohen2006reducing,adeva2014automatic,liu2016comparative,ros2017machine}.
-State of the art methods incrementally train a support vector machine (SVM) to classify relevant/non-relevant papers~\cite{wallace2010semi,miwa2014reducing,cormack2014evaluation,yu2016}.
-The SVMs are updated whenever a human reviewer decided if a paper is relevant/non-relevant to a specific research question.
-These tools then reflect over these updated SVMs to select which paper is most informative to read next.
+Many researchers have tried reducing the effort associated with literature reviews~\citep{malheiros2007visual,bowes2012slurp,jalali2012systematic,wohlin2014guidelines,o2015using,paynter2016epc,cohen2006reducing,adeva2014automatic,liu2016comparative,ros2017machine}.
+Prior work from the authors~\citep{yu2018finding} focused on retrieving most relevant papers with least effort and found that active learning is the best way to achieve that.
+In the state of the art active learning approaches~\citep{cormack2014evaluation,wallace2010semi,miwa2014reducing}, a support vector machine (SVM) is updated whenever a human reviewer decided if a paper is relevant/non-relevant to a specific research question.
+The active learner then reflect over the updated SVM to select which paper is most informative to read next.
 In this active learning manner, human review efforts are focused on the papers that either is most likely to be relevant or can improve the current classifier most.
+Furthermore, advantages from different active learning approaches are adopted to derive a new approach FASTREAD~\citep{yu2018finding}, which outperformed the previous state of the art approaches~\citep{cormack2014evaluation,wallace2010semi,miwa2014reducing}.

-While a useful tool, such incremental approaches do not address three important research questions (that are resolved in this paper):
+While a useful tool, FASTREAD does not address three important research questions (that are resolved in this paper):

 {\bf RQ1: ``How to start?''}; i.e., how to control initial paper selection.
 The resulting incremental learners can vary wildly, depending on the initial selection of examples.
 This is important since, as shown below in Section~\ref{sect: limit}, a poor initial selection of papers can greatly increase the number of papers that must be read.
 But as shown in this paper: